Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

-# Installing the Network Server and Application Server using ChirpStack in Debian/Ubuntu
+# Installing and Configuring the Network Server and Application Server using ChirpStack (Debian/Ubuntu)

 This page covers setting up the Network and Application Server which are detailed in different sections as follows: